* Trump refused on Friday to certify Iran nuclear deal compliance

-U.S. crude prices were also supported by drillers cutting back the number of rigs looking for new production.
+Within the United States, crude prices were also up as drillers cut back the number of rigs tapping new production.

 Drillers cut five oil rigs in the week to Oct.
-13, bringing the total count up to 743, the lowest since early June, General Electric Co's Baker Hughes energy services firm said late on Friday. <RIG-OL-USA-BHI>
+13, bringing the total count up to 743, the lowest since early June, General Electric Co's Baker Hughes energy services firm said in its closely followed report late on Friday. <RIG-OL-USA-BHI>

 (Reporting by Henning Gloystein; Editing by Joseph Radford and Sonali Paul)